codius/manifest/README.md

   * Description: the manifest to be hashed

 The function returns the `sha256` manifest hash with `base32` encoding.

+### `generateSimpleManifest(manifest)`
+Generates a manifest with the container environment fields interpolated.

+Arguments:
+* `manifest`
+  * Type: JSON
+  * Description: the manifest to be interpolated

+The function returns a JSON object representing the interpolated manifest, with the public and private variable fields removed.

 ## Usage
 The module can be used to easily generate manifest files.